cloudron-io/surfer/README.md

 # Surfer

 Surfer is a Simple static file server.
-It comes with a commandline tool to upload files from your local folders.
+It comes with a commandline tool to upload files from your local folders and a webinterface to manage files directly on the server.

 ## Installation